jjloomis/adobe-audition-basic-audio-editing/editing/using-undo-and-history.md

-# Using Undo and the History Panel
+# Using Undo and the History panel

 If you go overboard with volume adjustments or deletions, you can step back in time using Undo.